How SEEK uses Slack to scale its job-matching services worldwide

 Channels streamline collaboration and communication

 Fortunately, SEEK and its acquisitions already spoke a common language: Slack.
-‘A lot of those organisations were already using Slack, mainly in their product development and strategy teams,’ Sweeney says.
-‘It was time to start having those teams come together to work on shared products and collaborate across borders.
+“A lot of those organizations were already using Slack, mainly in their product development and strategy teams,” Sweeney says.
+“It was time to start having those teams come together to work on shared products and collaborate across borders.
 Channels, along with Zoom, which integrates nicely, have been key in that success, for both ad hoc conversations and planning projects.
-Channels have played a massive role in helping to bring those teams together.’
+Channels have played a massive role in helping to bring those teams together.”

 Email traffic dropped significantly as SEEK migrated to Slack to strengthen its connections and culture globally.
 SEEK’s primary Slack workspace now has more than 1,000 weekly active users, who collectively send more than 25,000 messages on a daily basis.
 This constant flow of information allows the company to collaborate more closely and leverage its in-house expertise more fully.